manosbatsis/spring-bactrian/README.md

 ## Work in Progress

-The current POC is builds on CamelProxy to generate components for a Camel endpoint URI or route id.
+This is currently just a POC using CamelProxy to integrate with a Camel endpoint URI or route id.
 At the moment generation only covers regular Spring service and Spring Integration outbound gateway components.

+TODO:

 - Make this more solid and documented (generic types, tests with sync/async...)
 - Add support for multiple (i.e. method-level) endpoint mapping annotations per interface via javaassist